supaflyENJOY/DynamicsDocs/docs/Patients/Coverages.md

 ## Search Coverages

-By clicking on 'Coverages' on the left navigation bar in the Clinical Area, the Coverages Main Grid will open.
+Select 'Coverages' on the left navigation bar in the Clinical Area to open the Coverages Main Grid.
 The Coverages Main Grid has 3 different views, all sorted by the Policy End Date with the older dates displaying first.

 - The **Active Coverages** view displays all the Active Coverage records in the system.
 - The **Draft Coverages** view displays all the Draft Coverage records in the system.